MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxinteradata-class.md

  #RxInTeradata-class: Class RxInTeradata
  ##Description

-Creates a compute context for running Microsoft R Server analyses inside a Teradata database cluster.
+DEPRECATED: Creates a compute context for running Microsoft R Server analyses inside a Teradata database cluster.

  ## Objects from the Class